-Greg Skol was born in 1961 and raised in New York City, surrounded by the city’s growing contemporary arts culture of the 1960s & ‘70s, the epicenter of cultural and societal shifts shaping society.
+Greg Skol was born in 1961 and raised in New York City, surrounded by the city’s growing contemporary arts culture of the 1960s & ‘70s.
+The epicenter of cultural and societal shifts shaping society, counter balanced with world class art museums housing comprehensive collections of the history of art, was the setting of his childhood.
 Mostly left to his own devices as a child, Skol immersed himself in drawing, books, music.
 At around 8 years old, Skol made a “project” of studying and drawing from the Encyclopedia Britannica, which he read in it’s entirety over a 2 year period, completely self-initiated.
 His interest in art (particularly visual art) threads back to those earliest memories.
-He would later create music and art- eventually studying at The School of Visual Arts, The Art Student’s League and The Printmaking Workshop (all in New York City).
-He would go on to live and work for a time in Los Angeles and San Francisco, eventually settling in Santa Fe, New Mexico in 1990.
+From early in life he would devote himself to creating.
+He pursued his interest in music and art- in all the eclectic forms that interested him.
+Eventually these varied interests led him to studying at The School of Visual Arts, where he studied Illustration, Film Arts, Photography, Fine Art.
+He attended The Art Student’s League and The Printmaking Workshop (all in New York City).
+After SVA, he worked at and managed the country’s only bookstore devoted to the history and publications of Photographic Arts.
+Here would spend 4 years working and studying and incorporating ideas into his artwork.
+He would go on to live and work for a short time in Los Angeles and San Francisco, eventually settling in Santa Fe, New Mexico in 1990.

-Over the course of more than 30 years, his work has been widely exhibited in the U.S. from New York City, to Los Angeles, Seattle, Austin, Santa Monica, Laguna Beach, Dallas, Santa Fe, and many more cities.
-His work has been collected by museums including The Albuquerque Museum, Albuquerque, NM- The Museum of the Southwest, Midland, TX, The Springfield Museum of Art, Springfield, MA, The Knoxville Museum of Art, Knoxville, TN and others.
+Over the course of more than 35 years, his work has been widely exhibited in the U.S. From New York City, to Los Angeles, Seattle, Austin, Santa Monica, Laguna Beach, Dallas, Santa Fe, and many more cities.
+His work has been collected by museums including The Albuquerque Museum, Albuquerque, NM- The Museum of the Southwest, Midland, TX- The Springfield Museum of Art, Springfield, MA- The Knoxville Museum of Art, Knoxville, TN.

 Skol’s work has been featured in many periodicals, books and online venues including New American Paintings, Art Journey New Mexico, Southwest Art, American Art Collector, Design & Architecture, Art People.Com, Woven Tales Press and others.
 His work resides in numerous private and corporate collections as well.